jcolag/entropy-arbitrage-code/README.md

 ├── NotoColorEmoji.ttf
 ├── prism.css
 ├── prism.js
+├── redirect.js
 └── Vollkorn-Bold.ttf
 ```

-The `fa` material is, of course, [Font Awesome 5](https://fontawesome.com/).
-The files named `prism.*` are from [Prism.js](https://prismjs.com/index.html), used for syntax highlighting of code snippets.
-The fonts are widely available.
+The `fa` material, as you may guess, comes from [Font Awesome 5](https://fontawesome.com/).
+The files named `prism.*` come from [Prism.js](https://prismjs.com/index.html), used for syntax highlighting of code snippets.
+The fonts come from multiple common sources.

-It would probably be smart to separate the two different kinds of assets---images and utility content---at some point.
+It would probably make sense to separate the two different kinds of assets---images and utility content---at some point.

-For my own convenience, though, and usable to anybody who needs it, I finally created [a repository for the assets](https://gitlab.com/jcolag/entropy-arbitrage-assets), which will probably be updated weekly or so, probably Tuesday nights.
+For my own convenience, though, and usable to anybody who needs it, I finally created [a repository for the assets](https://gitlab.com/jcolag/entropy-arbitrage-assets), which sees updates weekly or so, generally Tuesday nights unless something goes wrong.